BrittleHeart/foodtrans/README.md

 TODO

 ## What is that repo?
-FoodTrans's repo is a main repository for managing mikroservices:
+FoodTrans's repo is a main repository for managing microservices:
 So, that's go as follows:

 If new modues are added, we're implementing changes to the file **<root-dir>/.gitmodules**,